erickmiller/seqplay/README.md

 myimageseq.004.jpg

 ###Description:
 Simple util to view full image sequences, like:  img.000.png  img.001.png  [...]  img.300.png

 Play any image sequence filetype ffplay supports.
 I.e. jpg png (check your build of ffplay)
 Supports relative paths.
 Pass in a directory path if it only contains an image sequence.
 Or just run seqplay with no args in the current directory if there only an image sequence there.
-If there are multiple files and image sequences in directory pass in shell wildcards, like ls.
+If there are multiple files and image sequences in directory you can use wildcards as shown below.
 ####Usage Example (in current dir):
 	seqplay
 ####Usage Example (in current dir):